This post contains paid and/or affiliate links. Read full disclosure.

-Our Naturepedic EOS Classic California King Mattress arrived in four large boxes.
-My husband helped drag the boxes to the bedroom (they’re heavy!), but I was able put the mattress together on my own.
+My Naturepedic EOS Classic California King Mattress arrived in four large boxes.
+After getting the boxes to the bedroom, I was able put the mattress together on my own.

 The Naturepedic website says it should take two people 15 minutes to assemble the EOS mattress, so I knew it would take me longer on my own.
 All in all, it took me about an hour to put the mattress together by myself because I made a few mistakes along the way.
 Do yourself a favor and make sure you understand the instructions before you start.